JackCrumpLeys/textbook210_emulator/README.md

 ### 🧰 Additional Tools
 - **Base Converter**: Convert between different number bases (binary, decimal, hex)
 - **Terminal I/O**: Interact with your programs through a virtual terminal
+- **Alot more to be done here**: Email ideas to jackcrumpleys@gmail.com!!
+(I will likely do everything relevant that is emailed to me)

 ## 🚀 Getting Started